 Does it mean Baidu SEO is useless?

 We would not say that.
 Although Baidu PPC is useful to kick start your project and get traffic at the beginning, in the long term, an SEO strategy is more beneficial.
-Indeed, organic traffic is more qualitative than Paid traffic and less susceptible to not get any views the day your competitors decide to bid more than you on your keywords.
+Indeed, organic traffic is more qualitative than Paid traffic and less susceptible to not getting any views the day your competitors decide to bid more than you on your keywords.

 Organic results may not be displayed in front of paid ads, but they still generate a nonnegligible amount of quality traffic.